rbaluja/PFAS-Code/README.md

  * This file cleans up the identifiers in the births and contamination datasets, then call well_assn.R. well_assn.R follows the same logic as the primary specification (Main Analysis/binary.R) in assigning CBG centroids to contamination sites, and in assigning up, down, and side classifications.

  * **PR/National Costs/nat_costs**
  * This file uses the assigned natality data, the estimated first stage equation (Main Analysis/first_stage.R), and the linear IV results to calculate estimated impacts at the CBG level.
-It then creates the primary cost figure.
+It then creates Figure 3a

+ * **PR/Figures/figure3_map.R**
+ * This file creates and saves to disk Figure 3b

+ * **PR/National Costs/nat_map.R**
+ * This file creates and saves to disk Figure S-6

+ * **PR/National Costs/nat_costs_binary.R**
+ * This file recreates Figure 3a with the binary downgradient estimates.
+It creates and saves Figure S-7